jyutzler/Bridge-Systems/system.md

    * 2♥ with four or five hearts and less than five spades
    * 2♠ with five spades (possibly with four hearts) or four spades

-After 2♥ or 2♠:
+Responder's rebids after 2♥ or 2♠:
+   * 2♠ (over 2♥): four spades, denies four hearts
-   * 2♠ (over 2♥) or 3♥ (over 2♠): forcing raise, slam interest, requests cue bid
+   * 3♠ (over 2♥) or 3♥ (over 2♠): forcing raise, slam interest, requests cue bid
    * 3 of that major: invitational
-   * 3♠ (over 2♥), 4♦, 4♥ (over 2♠): unused
+   * 4♦, 4♥ (over 2♠): unused
    * 4 of that major: signoff

-After any response:
+Responder's rebids after any response:
-   * 2NT: invitational with an unbid major
+   * 2NT: invitational, not necessarily with an unbid major
    * 3♣, 3♦: five cards, slam interest
    * 3NT: signoff with an unbid major (choice of games)
    * 4♣: Gerber (1430 over a major)